-Section 25.
-Searches
+Section 24: Searches

 Trinity reserves the right to use a 'search wand'.
 This will be used wherever staff have suspicions that a student may be in possession of an item that breaks the Trinity rules and where they think that the pupil may not voluntarily reveal the item.
 The wand will also be used on groups of pupils or on bags where there are circumstances that leaders in the school believe warrant such use.
 The police may install a temporary search arch on occasions.
 The purpose of this is to protect the safety and well-being of pupils and staff by deterring students from bringing weapons to the school.
 If a pupil refuses to allow a search using the wand, this is a breach of health and safety practices and will require an immediate parent meeting.
 Usually the school will require a parent to accompany the pupil to the school and for the pupil to agree to searches using the wand whenever the school deems this necessary.
 The school follows guidance set out in the Education and Inspections Act of 2006.
-When conducting a pupil search at Trinity school we follow the government guidelines as outlined document:

-When conducting a pupil search at Trinity school we follow the government guidelines as outlined in this https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/67441 6/Searching_screening_and_confiscation.pdf
+When conducting a pupil search at Trinity school we follow the government guidelines as outlined in this document:

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/67441 6/Searching_screening_and_confiscation.pdf

-Section 26: Use of Force
+Section 25: Use of Force